rfishermonteith/rfishermonteith.github.io/_drafts/intro-to-bootstrapping.md

 The magic piece of this is how you generate the bootrap samples, and this is by **sampling with replacement**.

 So, the process is as follows:
-1. Take your sample data, generate $n$ samples with replacement (of the same size of the original data).<details open><summary>Why does this work?</summary>
+1. Take your sample data, generate $n$ samples with replacement (of the same size of the original data).\*
+1. For each of these samples, calculate the thing you care about.
+1. Use this however you want.

+> \* Why does this work?
+>
-For a full explanation see [this section](#why-does-it-work).
+> For a full explanation see [this section](#why-does-it-work).
 In short, this sample data is the best representation we have of the population, so by redrawing samples with replacement, we're doing our best to simulate what would happen if we had to redraw the sample from the population.
 Sometimes, we'll draw some of the elements more than once, and sometimes not at all.
-In this way outliers are sometimes drawn, sometimes not, and sometimes drawn multiple times - this serves to stretch out this distribution.</details>
+In this way outliers are sometimes drawn, sometimes not, and sometimes drawn multiple times - this serves to stretch out this distribution in a way that's consistent with our best guess for the data we'd get if we redrew from the population.

-1. For each of these samples, calculate the thing you care about.
-1. Use this however you want.

 ## An example in code

-Below is some sample code for how to apply the bootstrap process to estimate the distribution and 90% confidence bounds for the mean value of a uniform distribution
+Below is some sample code for how to apply the bootstrap process to estimate the distribution and 90% confidence bounds for the mean value of a uniform distribution.

-It's worth noting that the complexity of the `run_bootstrap` is seldom more complex than this for most applications (in my experience at least).
+It's worth noting that the complexity of the `run_bootstrap` function is seldom more complex than this for most applications (in my experience at least).

 ```python
 import numpy as np